Search documentation...

 Ease of setupSimplerMore involved

-Ability to switchYou can move to the Lightning engine at any timeYou can't move to the standard engine once you've configured Lightning
+Ability to switchYou can move to the Lightning engine at any timeYou can't move to the Basic engine once Lightning is configured

 Lightning engine permissions